ruediger-hauck/labassignment5/README.md

 ## Getting Started

-1. Begin having one member in each pair fork **this** repository to their github account
+1. Begin having one member in each group fork **this** repository to their github account
-    a. **Note**: There may be a limit on how many collaborators can be added. *In this case, split up into a group of 3 and a group of 2.*

 ![Forking A Repo](/images/forkrepo.png)

 2. The member that forked this repository should now add the second member as a collaborator on the repository

-    a.
-Click Settings
+    A. Click Settings

     ![Settings Menu](/images/settings.png)

-    b.
-Click Manage access
+    B. Click Manage access

     ![Manage Access](/images/manageaccess.png)

-    c.
-Click Invite a collaborator
+    C. Click Invite a collaborator

     ![Inviting a Collaborator](/images/Invitecollab.png)

-    d.
-Use your partner's github account name to add them
+    D. Use your partner's github account name to add them

+     **NOTE: There may be a limit on how many collaborators can be added. *In this case, split up into a group of 3 and a group of 2.***

 3. Use the url for the repository and `git remote` to set up a remote connection to your newly forked repository locally (or on ASC) at the command line.